Glenradio 20W Champion Dry Shaver Power Pack.

 The rubber base of the vibrator was replaced with foam sponge rubber.

 Recently, I decided to dig out the Champion, in view of a long drive coming up and a need to run the Phono Oscillator in the car.
 This was to allow me to listen to my iPod on the car radio.
-It was an opportune time to check the buffer capacitor value again, in view of my now much greater knowledge of the subject.
+It was an opportune time to check the timing capacitor value again, in view of my now much greater knowledge of the subject.
 As it turned out, a can of worms was opened...

 It certainly appeared from the unloaded waveform that .1uF was excessive.
 As expected, decreasing the capacitance decreased the input current at 12V with no load.
 The strange thing was that the current kept dropping as I reduced the capacitance.
 With no capacitance the current was at its lowest, and the waveform was actually looking much like it should.

 In fact, if anything the capacitance was still a little high, despite there being no actual physical capacitor.
 Obviously, the toroid is in another world with its characteristics, and the secondary winding capacitance on its own was more than enough to provide the correct waveform.
-It seemed quite bizarre that the optimum operating conditions were to run with no external buffer capacitance, given the importance which this receives in just about every vibrator article.
+It seemed quite bizarre that the optimum operating conditions were to run with no external timing capacitance, given the importance which this receives in just about every vibrator article.
 Yet, this was clearly the correct state of operation, and the transformer contained sufficient capacitance within.

 One of the difficulties with DC to AC inverters is the varied kind of loads which might be plugged into them.
 Ideally, an AC inverter is designed to suit a specific load, but in the real world it has to be a compromise.
-Capacitive loads have the same effect as increasing the buffer capacitance, and inductive loads have the effect of decreasing it.
+Capacitive loads have the same effect as increasing the timing capacitance, and inductive loads have the effect of decreasing it.

-This means the buffer capacitance needs to be the minimum to cope with the most inductive load likely to be used.
+This means the timing capacitance needs to be the minimum to cope with the most inductive load likely to be used.
 However, with other loads the capacitance may be too much.
 In view of the damage that will result with insufficient capacitance, it is, given a choice, better to have too much than too little.

-Additional Buffer Capacitance.
+Additional Timing Capacitance.

-I tried a variety of low power loads, and found that items containing transformers did actually have the effect of reducing buffer capacitance.
+I tried a variety of low power loads, and found that items containing transformers did actually have the effect of reducing timing capacitance.
 In fact, the light loading of a solid state radio cassette recorder was enough to cause an undesirable overshoot with the waveform.
 With the loads I tested, the one that had the most effect was the previously mentioned Phono Oscillator.
 The result was that a minimum of .033uF was required to be added to the secondary circuit.
 With this capacitance, there was a small overshoot at the rising edge of the waveform which would not be important, but because there was room to include it, a 680R 1W damping resistor was connected in series.

-It can be seen from introducing the .033uF buffer that the capacitance is now excessive under unloaded conditions.
+It can be seen from introducing the .033uF capacitor that the capacitance is now excessive under unloaded conditions.
 This is shown by the short 45 degree rise in the waveform at the bottom of the rising edge.

 Next, the inverter is loaded by a solid state radio cassette recorder.
 Now we see the bottom of the rising edge rising more steeply.
 Here, the waveform is starting to approach the text book standard.